Jason Bedrick: Political positions

 Bedrick is a strong supporter of school choice, including charter schools, education vouchers, and scholarship tax credits.
-He first ran for the NH House (unsuccessfully) on that platform as an Independent in 2004.
+He first ran for the New Hampshire State House unsuccessfully on a platform as an Independent in 2004.

 Bedrick's 2006 victory was a narrow one, by only six votes, after a recount.
 In addition to school choice, he is in favor of continuing New Hampshire's traditional absence of sales and income tax, and is in general a fiscal conservative.
 Bedrick was unanimously endorsed by the libertarian Republican Liberty Caucus political action committee.
 The New Hampshire Liberty Alliance gave Bedrick an "A" rating in their 2007 Liberty Rating for his pro-liberty voting record and in 2008, they named him "Legislator of the Year".
 Bedrick scored 98% on New Hampshire House Republican Alliance legislative score card.
 In 2008, he endorsed Arkansas governor Mike Huckabee for president.

 New Hampshire House of Representatives

 Bedrick was the first Orthodox Jew elected to the New Hampshire House of Representatives.
 He observes Shabbat and keeps kosher.
 Because Jewish law forbids taking oaths, during his swearing-in ceremony Bedrick substituted the words "I affirm" for "I swear."
 Bedrick always wears a head covering and sports a full beard.